Family Friendly Itinerary in Japan for 10 Days

 Tenryu Temple, Autumn Foliage, Arashiyama, Kyoto, Family Friendly Destination, UNESCO World Heritage Site

-Tenryuji is a Zen temple with stunning pond garden surrounded by a mountainous landscape.
-Especially on sunny day, the scenery is incredibly beautiful.
-In addition, inside of the garden, there is a point you can take photos with bamboo without any other people!
+Tenryuji is a Zen temple with a stunning pond and garden surrounded by a mountainous landscape.
+On sunny days, the scenery is especially beautiful.
+In addition, inside the garden, there is a place where you can take photos with bamboo without any other people around!

 Bamboo Forest